Searching for emergent spacetime in spin glasses: No detectable emergence for low-energy observables

 In the previous section we demonstrated that, in all cases we studied, thermal states of large $N$ system with quenched disorder have an exponentially decaying tail in their spectral function, if the support is non-compact and there is no emergent conformal symmetry.
 This is reminiscent of the universal operator growth hypothesis \cite{Parker:2018yvk}, which argues that chaotic systems have associated spectral function that show exponential decay.
 The arguments leading to this hypothesis are based on the infinite temperature state and also only assert that, chaotic systems have exponentially decaying tails, not that such tails are exclusively found in chaotic systems.
 The framework of \cite{Gesteau:2024dhj} is only able to make a statement about bulk properties of systems with spectral functions that show at most polynomial decay.
 Here we want to make a small step forward towards the inclusion of spectral functions with exponential tails.
 As reviewed in Section \ref{sec:theorems}, the main condition one has to demonstrate for the existence of a relative commutant for the timeband algebra generated by operators in $[-\frac{T}{2},\frac{T}{2}]$ is the existence of a function $g(t)$, which is supported outside of the timeband in question and that is integrable against $\rho(\w)$ in the sense of Eq.~\eqref{eq:L_2_rho}.
 If $\rho(\w)$ has at most polynomial decay, then every square integrable function is also allowed as a smearing function.
 If $\rho(\w)$ is exponentially decaying however, we can also smear with functions whose Fourier transforms \textit{grow} with increasing $\w$, as long as the growth does not compensate the decay of $\r$ to hinder the finiteness of the integral in Eq.~\eqref{eq:L_2_rho}.
 This is a somewhat uncommon feature of such systems, as smearing functions in usual quantum field theories are assumed to be Schwartz function \cite{StreaterWightman2001}, which in particular decay both for large times and large frequencies.
 Here we want to demonstrate that operators smeared with such functions can not be elements of the relative commutant and thus, if there is a nonzero depth parameter, smearing with these functions will not be able to detect it. \begin{proposition} Let the spectral function of a large $N$ system be $\r(\w) = \cO(\exp(-\a \w^\b))$ for any $\a > 0, \b \geq 1$.
 Then for any timeband $\Delta T := [-T/2,T/2]$, there is no nonzero function $g(t)$, so that the smeared operator $\p(g)$ is in the relative commutant of the algebra in $\D T$, whose Fourier transform $g(\w)$ grows at most polynomially with $\w$. \end{proposition} The proof is basically the same as given by \cite{Gesteau:2024dhj} for Theorem \ref{thm:compact_support} just adapted for the above case of exponential decay instead of compact support.\\

-\textit{Proof:} Assume that a function $g(t)$ exists, so that the smeared operator $O(g)$ is in the relative commutant for the timeband algebra associated to $\D T$.
-Following the discussion below \eqref{eq:commutator}, the relevant function to consider is the Fourier transform of $g(\w) \r(\w)$, which has to vanish inside $\D T$, i.e.
+\begin{proof} Assume that a function $g(t)$ exists, so that the smeared operator $O(g)$ is in the relative commutant for the timeband algebra associated to the interval $\D T$ and its Fourier transform $g(\w) = \cO(\w^k)$ for some constant $k>0$.
+Following the discussion below Eq. \eqref{eq:commutator}, the relevant function to consider is the Fourier transform of $g(\w) \r(\w)$, which has to vanish inside $\D T$ for $O(g)$ to be in the relative commutant, i.e.

-Since $\r(\w)$ is exponentially decaying, multiplying it with any polynomial function will still lead to a function that is in $L^1(\mathbb{R})$.
-In particular, $\cF(t)$ defines a function that is analytic in the strip $\mathbb{R}+i[-\a,\a]$.
-If $\cF(t)$ vanishes inside $\D T$, by analyticity it has to be zero everywhere.
-Therefore no such $g(t)$ exists. \\